tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.1.md

 For each of these sentences, state what the sentence means if the logical connective or is an inclusive or (that is, a disjunction) versus an exclusive or.
 Which of these meanings of or do you think is intended?

+- Inclusive OR - "one, or the other, or both"
+- Exclusive OR - "strictly one or the other, but not both"

 a) To take discrete mathematics, you must have taken calculus or a course in computer science.

 b) When you buy a new car from Acme Motor Company, you get $2000 back in cash or a 2% car loan.

 c) Dinner for two includes two items from column A or three items from column B.

 d) School is closed if more than two feet of snow falls or if the wind chill is below−100◦F.

 <details>
   <summary>Solution</summary>

+a) inclusive OR
+b) exlusive OR
+c) exclusive OR
+d) inclusive OR

 </details>